 Students who have not been previously diagnosed with a specific learning disability, or who need an updated assessment (post-16 years), may be referred to a qualified educational psychologist.
 The assessment process takes about two-and-a-half hours.
 It may be possible for a student to apply to the Academy to contribute to the cost.
 Please contact the Disability Advisor for further information.

 Formalising access/additional support arrangements

-Any access/additional requirements you need related to a disability or specific learning difficulty such as dyslexia or ADHD will be set out in a Personal Learning Plan (PLP).
-This is an agreement between you and the Academy, which allows the Academy to make appropriate arrangements, referred to as ‘reasonable adjustments’, and you to agree to make the most of the support offered.
+Any access or additional requirements you need related to a disability or specific learning difference (such as dyslexia or ADHD) will be set out in a Personal Learning Plan (PLP).
+A PLP is an agreement between you and the Academy which allows the Academy to make appropriate arrangements, referred to as ‘reasonable adjustments’ and allows you to agree to make the most of the support offered.